Last updated September 5, 2022.

 If you aren’t ready to completely give up caffeine, consider switching to green tea.

-It contains about one-fourth the caffeine of coffee as well as the relaxing compounds l-theanine and EGCG that offset caffeine’s stimulating effects.
+It contains about one-fourth the caffeine of coffee as well as the relaxing compounds l-theanine and EGCG which offset caffeine’s stimulating effects.

-But you need to put at least three hours between your last drink and bedtime.
+But you should put at least three hours between your last drink and bedtime.

-An alcoholic nightcap might make you feel relaxed, but it won’t help you sleep.
+An alcoholic nightcap might make you feel relaxed, but it won’t help the quality of your sleep.

 You might not remember them since they are short, but these mini-awakenings will prevent you from getting the restorative sleep you need.

-Another unhealthy habit that causes similar nighttime awakenings is smoking.
+Another habit that causes similar nighttime awakenings is smoking.

 Most smokers will tell you that they find smoking relaxing, but nicotine is actually a stimulant.